stashpayio/stash/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================

+      Note the below instructions have been superseded.
+Please run ./build-osx.sh from the root directory

 The commands in this guide should be executed in a Terminal application.
 The built-in one is located in `/Applications/Utilities/Terminal.app`.